zignartech/iotadd-pwo/software/node-red/README.md

 * Double click on Node Influxdb
 ![](./images/influxdb-setup.png)
-* Click on pencil
+* Click on the pencil
 ![](./images/pencil.png)
-* Put Username and Password
+* Write Username and Password
 ![](./images/username-password.png)

 * Click on Update and Done, then Deploy